MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2002-release-notes.md

 #### Bugs that were fixed

-The -ContentLocation should not allow empty folder.
+The -ContentLocation shouldn't allow an empty folder.

 ### Set-CMThirdPartyUpdateCatalog

 #### Non-breaking changes

 - The cmdlet now supports setting 'Sync Schedule' for a catalog.
-- Modified an internal function call due a native method change.
+- Modified an internal function call due to a native method change.

 ##### Example